hknsoft/BasicPref/README.md

 # BasicPref
-Small library for handling SharedPreferences.
+Small library for handling SharedPreferences.\n
 `This library is made to make data management easier for android programming beginners.`

 Add Library In Your Project